ImperialCollegeLondon/gridlington-vis/README.md

 ## Installation and setup

-- Create a new conda environment and install requirements in `requirements.txt`.
-- The `docker-compose.setup.ove.yml` file is used as a template to generate the `docker-compose.yml` file.
+The `docker-compose.setup.ove.yml` file is used as a template to generate the `docker-compose.yml` file.
 The `docker-compose.yml` file is used to start the services.

-- Run `python configure_ip.py` to create `docker-compose.yml` file, as well as the `config/credentials.json` file.
-The script should automatically detect the IP address of the host machine. and use it to configure the services.
+- Using a python3 environment with the `pyyaml` library added, run `python configure.py` to create the `docker-compose.yml` file.
+This also generates the `config/credentials.json` file.
+The script should automatically detect the IP address of the host machine and use it to configure the services.

-N.B.
-The above process is required because the actual IP address is needed to configure the services. `localhost` or `127.0.0.1` cannot be used (at least OVE doesn't work).

-## OVE testing

 - Run `docker-compose up -d` to start the OVE services.
-- Run `python app.py` to start the dash app.
-The app should be available at `http://localhost:8050/`.
-- There are four pages displaying an animated plot at `http://localhost:8050/plot1`, `http://localhost:8050/plot2` etc.
+- The Dash app should be available at `http://localhost:8050/`.
+There are four pages displaying an animated plot at `http://localhost:8050/plot1`, `http://localhost:8050/plot2` etc.
+- The OVE landing page should bre available at http://localhost:8080.
 - Go to `http://localhost:8080/ui/launcher` to launch a new OVE application.
-The URL should be `http://localhost:8050/plot1`, `http://localhost:8050/plot2` etc. depending on which page you want to display.
+Select HTML from the dropdown list of app options.
+The URL should be `http://localhost:8050/plot1`, `http://localhost:8050/plot2` etc. depending on which page you want to display, then click launch at the bottom of the page.

-## TODO

-- Finesse the OVE configuration process.
-- Use the python API to launch OVE applications.
-- Containerise dash app.
+- Click "Preview" at the bottom of the same page after launching, or navigate manually to e.g. http://192.168.1.249:8080/ui/preview?oveSpace=SpaceOne to preview each space in your browser.

+N.B.
+The `configure.py` setup process is required because the actual IP address of the host machine is needed to configure the services. `localhost` or `127.0.0.1` cannot be used (at least OVE doesn't work).